Of GNOME and fonts.

 I love KDE.
 It just works!

 I have 2 laptops.
 My personal one at home and my work one at the office.
 Both are running testing.
 A month or two ago, I did a dist-upgrade on the home one.
 Later on I rebooted (DUH!) it for a reason I can't remember just to end up with very tiny fonts under GNOME.
 It took me some time to tweak them back again and play with the GNOME anti-aliasing dialog.
 Now if you know me well, you know that the last thing someone should do to me is to touch my font settings.
 I have a very sensitive eye (Because I have a very low vision) and I hardly tweak the fonts.
 All went somehow fine after that.
-Problem is I wasn't sure whether it was fglrx or GNOME who's responsible for that.

 More packages for Chinook.